21 September 2023

 - you haven’t changed your insurance cover, switched your investments, made or amended a binding beneficiary nomination on your account or told us in writing that you don’t want to be transferred.

 If your account meets the above criteria, it will be transferred to the Australian Taxation Office (ATO).
-One of the best ways to make sure your account stays with AustralianSuper is to complete the Authorisation for ATO declaration form and send it back to us.
+One way to make sure your account stays with AustralianSuper is to complete the Authorisation for ATO declaration form and send it back to us.

-Do I still have to pay for my super account if I’m not receiving employer contributions?
+Do you still have to pay for your super account if you're not receiving employer contributions?

 While you’re not in employment and figuring out your next move, we’re still here to support you and manage your super.
 While your account remains active, we’ll continue to work hard to invest your super and you’ll still be entitled to get help and guidance from the AustralianSuper team.
 This means admin and investment fees will continue to be deducted from your balance.